 Cyclosporine (By mouth)

-Prevents organ rejection after a transplant.
+Prevents your body from rejecting an organ after a transplant.
 Also treats rheumatoid arthritis and psoriasis.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to cyclosporine or polyoxyethylated castor oil.
 Do not use this medicine for rheumatoid arthritis or psoriasis if you have kidney problems, cancer, or uncontrolled high blood pressure.
 Do not use this medicine for psoriasis if you are also receiving PUVA or UVB therapy, methotrexate, coal tar, or radiation treatment.